Kings Cliff

 Switch off and soak up the natural beauty of Somerset in Kings Cliff

-Come and explore this local hidden gem that lies within the Quantock Hills Area of Outstanding Natural Beauty (AONB), south west of Bridgwater.
+Explore this local hidden gem that lies within the Quantock Hills National Landscape, south west of Bridgwater.

-Don't forget to bring your wellies, as it can get very muddy on our paths and trails.
+Don't forget to bring your wellies, as it can get very muddy after rain.

 At a glance